Col des Saisies, a fantastic road with great views to Mont Blanc

 Col des Saisies is a high mountain pass at an elevation of 1.657m (5,436ft) above the sea level, located in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
 The pass is traversed by the scenic Route des Grandes Alpes.

-The road to the summit is asphalted.
-It’s called D218B.
-It is usually open all year, but it can be closed anytime when the access is not cleared of snow.
-The arrival at the col is a bit of a let-down: no impressive summit like the Colombière or the Madeleine, just a flattening out as the road goes through the semi-deserted ski resort.
+Nestled in the French Alps, the road to the summit is totally paved.
+It’s 26.8 km (16.65 miles) long running from Notre-Dame-de-Bellecombe to Villard-sur-Doron.
+The arrival at the col is a bit of a let-down: no impressive summit like the Colombière or the Madeleine, just a flattening out as the road goes through a semi-deserted ski resort.